imdhruv99/Blog-OAuth2-Nodejs/readme.md

     - Set ```method = GET``` and pass the url ```http://localhost:7500/api/users/info```.
     - Now, go to the ```Authorization``` setting, Select ```Bearer Token``` and pass Access Token.
     - This will give information of all the available users.
-- In project there are more apis constructed, you can test all those apis.

 - I have added Demo Screenshots in Screenshots Folder.

 # Module Used